-- 5. Since everyone who is employed shall have health coverage, we anticipate that the number of uninsured individuals in America will decline by more than 20 million.2 According to the Kaiser Foundation, at present, there are approximately 28 million3 uninsured Americans.
+- 6. Since everyone who is employed shall have health insurance, the number of uninsured individuals in America will decline by as many as 20 million or more.
+According to the Kaiser Foundation there are currently approximately 48 million1 uninsured Americans.
 It is, therefore incumbent upon us to create a plan for those who are not working and not insured.
-To accomplish this we recommend the creation of both private and publicly funded healthcare clinics in every state (PCAN).
+To accomplish this we recommend the creation of both private and publicly funded healthcare clinics in every state.
 The sole purpose of these free clinics will be to provide healthcare for the aforementioned unemployed individuals and for those who work fewer than 25 hours/week.
 These free clinics will be financed and administered by both the private and public sector (county, city or state government) and will operate in the following manner: - a.
 The healthcare organization will utilize part-time employees and volunteers, (mostly retirees and/or practicing physicians, nurses, nurse practitioners, specialists, dentists, etc.) Volunteers will agree to work without pay for perhaps several days each month and will be granted sovereign immunity for their volunteerism. - b.
 These healthcare organizations will be located, when possible, in easily accessible facilities.
-Individuals utilizing these facilities will have to demonstrate that they are unemployed or working less than 25 hours per week.
-Individuals located in rural areas will be provided free transportation to the facility if needed. - c.
+Individuals utilizing these facilities will have to demonstrate that they are unemployed American citizens or permanent residents or are employed but currently working fewer than 25 hours per week.
+Individuals located in rural areas will be provided free transportation. - c.
 Unemployed individuals will not be charged for any of the services provided.
-Employees working less than 25 hours per week will pay a small fee based upon their average weekly compensation.
+Part-timers may pay a small fee based upon their average weekly compensation. - d.
+Local hospitals will be required to provide services for all patients referred to them by the free private and publicly funded clinic.
+All hospital services will be provided free of charge for those who are unemployed.
+For part timers, a work-based compensation formula will be utilized.
+We believe that hospitals will be amenable to this program because the aforementioned healthcare organizations will substantially reduce unnecessary visits to the hospitals' emergency rooms, which are currently required to provide care for all indigent patients.
+It is our belief that the healthcare organizations will assist hospitals by dramatically reducing emergency room visits, thereby eliminating substantial unpaid medical expenses, with which many hospitals are currently struggling.